Dan Petrescu (businessman): Biography

 Petrescu died on 3 October 2021, aged 68, in an airplane crash.
 He owned a private plane, a Pilatus PC-12, which he bought in 2015 and piloted himself.
 The plane carried the registration YR-PDV and was registered in Romania, having set off from there on 30 September 2021.
 It later arrived in Milan, in Italy, and on the day of the crash, it took off from there at 13:03 CEST bound for Olbia, also in Italy, and crashed into an empty building under renovation shortly after on 13:12 CEST on San Donato Milanese, close to Milan.
 The plane had eight passengers of varying nationalities (mostly Romanian and Italian), all of whom died.
-One of them was Dan Petrescu, as well as his son Dan Ștefan Petrescu and his wife Regina Dorotea Petrescu Balzat.
-Other victims were Filippo Nascimbene, his wife Claire Stephanie Caroline Alexandrescou, their one-year-old baby boy Raphael Nascimbene and Claire's mother Miruna Anca Wanda Lozinschi, as well as Julien Brossard, all of them being friends of the Petrescu family.
+Dan Petrescu, his wife Regina Dorotea Petrescu Balzat and their son Dan Ștefan Petrescu died in the crash.
+Filippo Nascimbene, his wife Claire Stephanie Caroline Alexandrescou, their one-year-old baby boy Raphael Nascimbene and Claire's mother Miruna Anca Wanda Lozinschi, as well as Julien Brossard, a friend of Dan Ștefan Petrescu, also perished in the accident.
 Following the airplane crash, it was announced that the Romanian businesswoman Anca Surugiu, who had been an assistant and coordinator for all of Petrescu's companies, would take over his fortune.